What is a default on my credit file?

 Can credit providers automatically list a default at the end of the 60-day period?

-No, there's a process that credit providers must follow in order to have the default listed on your credit file.
-The credit provider needs to send you two separate notices to your last known address (physical or email address) before it can give a credit reporting body details regarding a default.
+No, credit providers must follow a process to have the default listed on your credit file.
+The credit provider must send you two separate notices to your last known address (physical or email address) before it can give a credit reporting body details regarding a default.
 The address the provider will use should be how it usually contacts you.
 Here's what you can expect from the notices:

 - The first notice.
 You'll be informed your payment is overdue and you'll be requested to pay the overdue amount.
 You'll receive this notice as soon as the default becomes overdue.